MeltwaterArchive/dropwizard-scala/README.md

 JDBI
 ----

-  * JDBI marshalling of Scala collections, `Option` and case classes, in both method parameters and result types.
+  * JDBI marshalling of Scala collections, `Option`, `BigDecimal`, tuples and case classes, in both method parameters and result types.

+    Note: when returning a case class or tuple, the following constraints
+    apply:

+      * selected columns must match up with constructor paramaters _positionally_.
+      * only the first defined public constructor will be used if multiple constructors are defined.
+      * paramater types must be directly mappable from their SQL types, without the use of a mapper.
+The only exceptions to this rule are `Option` and `scala.BigDecimal`, which are natively supported.

   * A more idiomatic JDBI API: